-Freedom of Religion South Africa (FOR SA) firmly rejects the false and defamatory claims made by Mrs Thoko Mkhwanazi-Xaluva at the CRL Rights Commission press conference on 19 June 2025.
+Freedom of Religion South Africa (FOR SA) strongly denies the false and defamatory allegations made by the Chairperson of the CRL Rights Commission, Mrs Thoko Mkhwanazi-Xaluva (the Chair), during a press conference convened by the CRL Rights Commission on 19 June 2025.

 Issued by: Michael Swain Executive Director Freedom of Religion South Africa (FOR SA) www.forsa.org.za